 A Little Music Theory

-Musical notes are determined by the frequency of a vibrating object such as a speaker, drum head, or string (like on a guitar or piano).
+Musical notes are determined by the frequency of a vibrating object such as a speaker, drum head, or string as in a guitar or piano.
 The notes of the musical scale have a special mathematical relationship.
-There are 12 steps in an octave to get from a note in one octave to the same note in the next octave.
-If a note has frequency F then the very next note has frequency × 12√2.
+There are 12 steps in an octave.
+If a note has frequency F, then the very next note has frequency × 12√2.